-The existing condition of the site will also impact the installation cost.
+In addition to access, existing site conditions affect costs.
 Is the team digging into lawn or rock?
 Do trees need to be transplanted away from the site first?
 Does an existing patio need to be removed?

 Stamped Concrete ($15-$21 per square foot)

-Stamped and dyed concrete can provide visually interesting patios.
-The cost is more expensive than basic concrete but less expensive than most other options.
-Stamped concrete should be poured on a minimum of 4” compacted modified stone, but may require 6-12” depending on site conditions.
+Stamped and dyed concrete create visually interesting patios.
+Comparatively, they cost more than basic concrete but are less expensive than other options.
+Stamped concrete is poured on a minimum of 4” compacted modified stone.

-• Can be applied over existing concrete (level, unbroken, good condition only)
+- Can apply over existing concrete (level, unbroken, good condition only)

 Interlocking Concrete Pavers ($28-$38 per square foot)

-More commonly referred to by manufacturer (EP Henry, Techo Bloc, CST, etc), these pavers are cast from dyed concrete.
-They come in many different sizes and include small “bumps” on the edges to ensure even spacing.
-By changing the base material and using the pavers with slightly larger “bumps”, this material can also easily create permeable patio options (water can flow through the patio, rather than run off).
-The price for permeable generally goes up due to the need for deeper excavating and more base material (8+” of clean stone for permeable vs. 4” modified stone for impermeable), although the unit cost of permeable vs. impermeable pavers is comparable.
+Commonly referred to by manufacturer (EP Henry, Techo Bloc, etc), these pavers are cast from dyed concrete.
+They come in different sizes and include small “bumps” on the edges to ensure even spacing.
+Using pavers with larger spacers and constructing a deeper base creates a permeable patio.
+As a result, water flows through, rather than running off the patio.
+Although permeable paver projects manage stormwater well, they cost slightly more than traditional paver projects.
+This is due to deeper excavating and more base material for rainwater storage.
+Standards are 8+” of clean stone for permeable vs. 4” modified stone for impermeable construction.

 Brick ($28-38 per square foot)

-• Reclaimed brick from buildings can only be installed in a running bond pattern
+- Reclaimed brick can only be installed in a running bond pattern

 Irregular Flagstone ($30-50 per square foot)

-If you’re looking for a patio that blends seamlessly with the landscape, irregular flagstone is a great choice!
-Irregular flagstone has the natural undulations of stone, but is relatively flat, so that tables and chairs are stable and tripping is minimized.
-The irregular edges of flagstone need to be worked together like a puzzle, which can increase skilled labor costs, but the end result is a patio that is truly unique.
+Compared to rectangular pavers, a patio of irregular flagstone offers a more natural look.
+If your goal is a patio that blends seamlessly with the landscape, this is a great choice!
+Like pavers and brick, irregular flagstone creates a flat surface where tables and chairs are stable and tripping is minimized.
+Due to irregular edges, flagstone is worked together like a puzzle.
+This can increase skilled labor costs, but the end result is a patio that is truly unique.

 Cut Flagstone ($32-50 per square foot)

-Flagstone refers to a natural, flattish stone that is commonly used on the east coast.
-It is cut to standard sizes (12”x12”, 12”x18”, 18”x24”, etc), but becomes more expensive per square foot, when larger individual pieces are used due to unit cost and labor to move larger slabs.
-It comes in 1” thick slabs or 1.5” thick slabs.
-Flagstone comes in two basic colors: “blue” or “variegated”.
-Blue flagstone (also called bluestone) is a pure bluish gray stone.
-Variegated is a gray stone with orange-brown striations through the stone.
-Either blue or variegated may come in “thermal” or “natural cleft” surfaces.
-Thermal has been cut so that the walking surface is perfectly smooth while natural cleft will have some minor undulations across the surface.
-Generally, the more “perfect” a stone is, the more expensive it is.
-Thermal cut blue flagstone costs about 2 times more per square foot of material than natural cleft variegated flagstone.
+Similar to irregular flagstone, cut flagstone is a natural, flat stone.
+It is cut to standard sizes (12”x12”, 12”x18”, 18”x24”, etc), and thicknesses.
+Flagstone comes in two basic colors: “blue” (also called bluestone) or “variegated” which has brown striations.
+Blue and variegated stone come in either “thermal” or “natural cleft” surfaces.
+Thermal stone is cut so that the walking surface is perfectly smooth.
+In contrast, natural cleft has some minor undulations across the surface.
+Generally, a stone is more expensive the more “perfect” it is.
+Thermal cut blue flagstone costs about 2 times more per square foot than natural cleft variegated flagstone.